|

 Adding the back to a wooden box project, and holding it in place with clamps before nailing.

-Finishing the Kitchen Organizer
+Step 5: Finish the Kitchen Organizer

 A kitchen counter organizer with a cottagee core look.
 The organizer is made out of wood, painted a soft cream.
 Its sitting on a kitchen counter and is organizing a cookbook, cutting boards, a white pitcher filled with sage green and wooden kitchen utensils, and a pretty kitchen towel folded over the front.

 Cottagecore is all about slowing down, enjoying the simple things, and being present while creating.
-Adding handmade wood projects to your home is an easy way to bring that cozy, cottagecore charm into your space.
+Adding handmade wood projects to your home is an easy way to bring that cozy cottage core charm into your space.

 A cottage style white kitchen decorated with a pretty DIY wood project .
 The wood kitchen organizer is painted a soft cream and is organizing a cookbook, wood cutting boards, and kitchen utensils.